One of the easiest ways to monetize your blog is to use affiliate links.

 Create an account by clicking here.

-I’ve only been using rStyle for a few months, but I already see fantastic results.
-So much so that I’m in the process of converting the majority of my links to rStyle!
+I’ve only been using rStyle for a few months but already see fantastic results so much so that I’m in the process of converting the majority of my links to rStyle!
 In a moment, I’ll explain why it’s my favorite network.

 What exactly is the rStyle affiliate program?